Submit your Christmas tree for a chance to be featured in the magazine!

 Which Wood Floor Colors Will Be Outdated Soon?

-Obviously, there are many variations in each time period.
+Obviously, there are many variations of hardwood floor colors in each time period.
 Still, we often find we can tell when the floors were installed by what they look like.
 This means that there’s a chance that what you choose will look dated at some point.
 Thankfully, though, there are many great flooring styles to choose from nowadays, thanks to new flooring technology.
-This means it’s less likely that one specific color of flooring will be used so much it’ll be outdated.
+This means it’s less likely that one specific hardwood floor color will be used so much it’ll be outdated.
 That’s good news.

 rustic wood floor colors with white kitchen counters and cabinets